-Applications will be screened by the Director of Student Conduct, and qualified applicants will be contacted via email to schedule interviews.
+Applications will be screened by the Assistant Dean of Community Living, and qualified applicants will be contacted via email to schedule interviews.

-Interviews will be held in person with the Director of Student Conduct.
+Interviews will be held in person with the Assistant Dean of Community Living.

 Please feel free to direct any questions to: